TiendaNube/api-docs/resources/order.md

 Order
 =====

 An order is created when a customer completes the checkout process.
-Orders can't be created through the API.
+Orders also can be created through the API.

 #### Table of Contents
 > [Get all orders](#GET-orders)